rtm729/OpenBeerFiller/readme.md

 ![](.github/schematic.png)

 ## Feature Requests
-At present the sketch only supports the Arduino Uno, however we have plans in the works to introduce ESP8266 support with various other nice to have functionality such as remote setup, monitoring and control via a built in web page.

 ## Open Source
 The project is completely Open Source licensed under the GPL version 3 or above so you are free to use this code as long as you just give attribution.
 If you have the ability to help us out then please feel free to submit pull requests or even just log issues for bugs or feature request.